 The site itself currently contains a group of former stables and outbuildings set around hardstanding and amenity areas.
-These buildings previously benefited from Class Q permitted development approval for residential conversion and are of largely utilitarian design, constructed from materials such as corrugated steel, timber cladding, and brick.
+These buildings previously benefited from Class Q permitted development approval for residential conversion and are of largely utilitarian design, constructed from materials such as corrugated concrete and timber cladding..
 The proposed development involves the demolition of the existing stabling and Class Q-approved structures and the erection of a new single-storey dwelling, along with associated access, parking, and landscape enhancements.